The project of this two-storey single-family home is designed to meet three main goals:

-The ground floor contains day zones, which enjoy great transparency to the outside, and where the permeability between the living-dining room and the kitchen can be regulated by means of a long glass slide.
+The ground floor comprises the daytime areas which boast great transparency towards the outside, and the permeability between the living room and the kitchen can be regulated by means of a long glass sliding door.

-A concrete staircase seen in the middle of the floor communicates with the night area of the first floor, which has a terrace to the south for the suite and the study.
+An exposed concrete staircase located in the middle of the floor connects with the nighttime areas on the first floor, which has a terrace facing south for the suite and study.

-Both in the exterior and in the interior of the house, the soft grays and natural wood are combined with white and black.
+Both the exterior and the interior of the house combine soft grays and natural wood with white and black.

-The construction project follows criteria of energy efficiency, both in its passive systems and in the assets, and will also have a solar collecting system that will generate electricity for self-consumption of the home.
+The construction project follows criteria of energy efficiency, both in its passive and active systems, and will also have a solar collecting system that will generate electricity for self-consumption in the house.

 The project consists of two semi-detached houses, asymmetrical in dimension and layout but sharing the same morphological and energy criteria.

 The two houses make up a large white rectangular volume which gets disrupted on the ground floor and generates small discontinuities on the facades that reunite again in the four corners of the rectangle.